Asset-Management-System-mthree/Documentation/DTO.md

 #### Fields

 - **email**: A String representing the user's email address.
-This field is used for user identification during the login process.
+This field is used for user identification during the login process.n
 - **password**: A String representing the user's password.
 This field is used to authenticate the user during the login process.

 #### Methods